United States Regiments & Batteries > New York > Eleventh New York Infantry Regiment

 |

-March 5 | Captain Joseph McFarland of Company G promoted to lieutenant colonel |
+March 5 | Captain Joseph McFarland of Company G was promoted to lieutenant colonel |

-March 8 | Action between Monitor and Merrimac in Hampton Roads |
+March 8 | Action between USS Monitor and CSS Virginia in Hampton Roads |

-April 17 | Colonel Leoser resigned |
+April 17 | Colonel Leoser resigned. |

-May 7 | Returned to New York |
+May 7 | The regiment returned to New York. |

-June 2 | Mustered out under Lieutenant Colonel Joseph E. MacFarland |
+June 2 | The Eleventh New York Infantry Regiment mustered out under the command of Lieutenant Colonel Joseph E. MacFarland. |

 1863